cselis86/HorizonRBE-1.0/backend_tasks.md

 *   Implemented in-memory user storage for JWT authentication.

+## 8. Global Exception Handling - COMPLETED

+*   Implemented a `GlobalExceptionHandler` to provide consistent JSON error responses for exceptions.
+*   Added a custom `ApiError` class for structured error messages.
+*   Added unit and integration tests to verify the exception handling.

 ## Next Steps

 *   **Implement Refresh Tokens:** Add support for refresh tokens to allow users to stay logged in for longer periods without having to re-enter their credentials.
 *   **Database Integration:** Replace the in-memory user storage with a database to persist user data.
 *   **Role-Based Authorization:** Enhance the authorization logic to support different user roles and permissions.
-*   **Error Handling:** Improve error handling and provide more specific error messages to the frontend.